Take-back system: Circular economy

 The take-back system can be a main component to the business model that is called the circular economy.
 The circular economy is a plan for a business or company that aims to use and reduce their waste in order to become sustainable on their own.
 The take-back system allows for this model to work as it allows companies to recycle old products in order to become more environmentally friendly, where materials are used from these old products in order to use as resources and encourage sustainability.
 Not only that, but for most companies, the take-back system shows to be a more cost-effective system as it effectively minimizes waste management costs.

 Implementation of take-back systems

 Collection

 Due to a high cost in recycling but low amount of customer incentive, companies and countries refrain from adapting a take-back system.
-To fix this, e-waste could be taken back by the producers for donations, for re-manufacturing, or for upgrades.
+To fix this, e-waste could be taken aback by the producers for donations, for re-manufacturing, or for upgrades.

 Waste regulation legislation and government help

 Without legislation, a prominent take-back system cannot be achieved because current e-waste regulation systems are "limited to private recycling of high-value waste with only limited consumer participation".
-Rules and regulations that would incentive and fix issues regarding to the dumping electronic waste into landfills and prevent the illegal exportation of electronic waste are important to achieve success in e-waste management.
+Rules and regulations that would incentive and fix issues regarding the dumping of electronic waste into landfills and prevent the illegal exportation of electronic waste are important to achieve success in e-waste management.
 The government would need to support it by giving incentives and the correct infrastructure in order to create such a system.